-A teacher dies and 2 people are wounded in a stabbing in a French school.
-Terrorism is suspected
+A teacher dies and 2 people are wounded in stabbing in France.
+Antiterror police are investigating

-PARIS (AP) — A man armed with a knife killed a teacher and wounded another teacher and a security guard on Friday at a high school in northern France, an attack being investigated as potential terrorism.
+PARIS (AP) — A man armed with a knife killed a teacher at the high school in northern France he once attended and critically wounded another teacher and a security guard Friday, authorities said, an attack being investigated as potential terrorism amid soaring global tensions over the war between Israel and Hamas.

-Antiterror prosecutors said they were leading the investigation into the attack at the Gambetta high school in the city of Arras, some 115 miles (185 kilometers) north of Paris.
+French antiterror prosecutors said they were leading the investigation into the attack at the Gambetta high school in the city of Arras, some 115 miles (185 kilometers) north of Paris.
+They said they were investigating charges including terror-related murder and attempted murder against the suspect, who was arrested.

+National police said the suspected assailant was a Russian national of Chechen origin

 Sliman Hamzi, a police officer who was one of the first on the scene said the suspected attacker, a former student at the school, shouted “Allahu akbar,” or “God is great” in Arabic.